jamescherti/tomorrow-night-deepblue-theme.el/README.md

 ### Manual Installation

+(The installation method above using `straight.el` is preferable to manual installation)

 Open a terminal and execute the following commands.
 These commands will create a directory for themes if it doesn't already exist, navigate into it, and then clone the theme files from the official Git repository:
 ```
 mkdir -p ~/.emacs.d/themes